ed-devops-academy/notebook/notebook_os_networks.md

   1- Cn be used *lvextend* to extend the size of the snapshot.

   2- To restore a snapshot, first you would need to unmount the filesystem.
 To unmount, we will use the umount command: `sudo umount /mnt/mymusic`.
-And then we can proceed to restore the snapshot with the lvconvert command like this: `lconvert --merge /dev/mapper/new_volumne_name-music--snap01`.
+And then we can proceed to restore the snapshot with the lvconvert command like this: `lvconvert --merge /dev/mapper/new_volumne_name-music--snap01`.
 After that the snapshot is removed.

 * **lvextend** - Use to extend the size of a logical volume with space available on the volume group.
 Example